 In a belated tribute in 2000, the centenary of Pridi Banomyong's birth, UNESCO named Pridi as one of the world great personalities of the century.
 In that year, articles appeared in the English dailies in Thailand vindicating Pridi and recognising his contribution to Thai politics and society.

 His wife, Thanpuying Phoonsuk, received the UN "Outstanding Women in Buddhism" award for her peaceful courage in the face of grave personal hardship and political crises in 2005.

 The symbolism of the Democracy Monument in Ratchadamnoen Avenue aptly commemorates the change to constitutional government in 1932.
 The first Thai constitution written by Pridi Banomyong is enshrined in the pedestal within.

 Thanpuying Phoonsuk passed away on 12 May 2007 at the age of 95.
-Her last wishes were for a simple cremation with no honors, no wreaths or prayers.
+Her last wishes were for a simple cremation with no honours, no wreaths or prayers.
 Relatives were informed of her death through the media.
 Her ashes were scattered at the mouth of the Chao Phraya River, near her birthplace.
 May she rest in peace in her homeland.

 Commemorating 110 years of Pridi Banomyong

 To commemorate 110 years of Pridi Banomyong (1900 – 2010), a year-long commemorative event has been planned from 11 May 2009 – 11 May 2010.
 Pridi was born on 11 May 1910.

 Given the dearth of books on Pridi and the establishment’s attitude towards him, one wonders when will official Thai history recognize Pridi’s contributions and grant him his rightful place in history?